Yossi/agent-stats-utils/README.md

     driver = webdriver.PhantomJS('./phantomjs', service_args=['--cookies-file=cookies.txt'])
 ```
 to point to the path where you installed phantomjs.
 Create database from schema.sql (This is destructive to existing tables.
-Do not
+Do NOT
-run on an existing setup with data you dont want to lose.)
+run on an existing setup with data you don't want to lose.)
 Copy secrets.py.example to secrets.py and change the settings and credentials in
 there to real values.
+Get yourself an API key and put it in secrets.py .
 Then create a virtualenv, activate it and install the requirements:
 ```
 virtualenv -p /usr/bin/python3 venv